 Beaches in Bayahibe

 What makes Bayahibes’ beaches unique is that they are a great alternative in the current Punta Cana seaweed situation (which is a problem of the entire Caribbean incl.
-Central America).
-While the beaches at Punta Canas’ all-inclusive resorts are usually getting cleaned as good as they can, the public beaches in Punta Cana are sometimes swamped with seaweed (usually during the summer months only and only during certain years).
+Mexico and Central America).
+While the beaches at Punta Canas’ all-inclusive resorts are usually getting cleaned as good as they can, the public beaches in Punta Cana are sometimes swamped with sargassum (usually during the summer months only and only during certain years).
 That’s not the case at Bayahibe Beach nor at Dominicus Beach as the currents protect them from being exposed to the Atlantic Ocean.

-Bayahibe Beach is the one located closest to the town center of Bayahibe and is most popular among locals.
+Bayahibe Beach (Playa Bayahibe) is the one located closest to the town center of Bayahibe and is most popular among locals.
 It has just one all-inclusive resort on the western end, the other parts of the beach are scattered with coconut palm trees, local seafood restaurants and some souvenir shops.
-The water is pretty shallow and clear and there is a reef close to the beach which you can explore snorkeling.
+The water is pretty shallow and clear and there is a reef close to the beach where you can explore snorkeling.